 3.2.14 Combination therapy - triple combination of interferon beta-1b, lopinavir-ritonavir and ribavirin vs. lopinavir-ritonavir or other triple combination of interferons

-The reader is referred to the earlier version (V13_April) for more details on Details in v13_April Combination therapy related to interferon beta-1b, lopinavir and ribavirin or other triple combination of interferons.
+The reader is referred to the earlier version (V13_April) for more details on Combination therapy related to interferon beta-1b, lopinavir and ribavirin or other triple combination of interferons.